Land of the Leopard National Park

-Land of the Leopard National Park is a national park in Primorsky Krai in the Russian Far East, covering an area of 2799 km2 west of Razdolnaya River.
-It was gazetted in April 2012.
-It was established to protect the Amur leopard, which was at the time the world's rarest cat with an estimated population of 30 individuals.
-The park was created from the merger of Kedrovaya Pad Nature Reserve, Barsovy Federal Wildlife Refuge and Borisovkoye Plateau Regional Wildlife Refuge, and a new territory along the border with China.
+Land of the Leopard National Park (also called "Leopard Land") is a national park in Primorsky Krai in the Russian Far East, situated roughly 70 km (43 miles) southwest of the city of Vladivostok and covering an area of around 2799 km2 to the west of the Razdolnaya River.
+Gazetted in April 2012, the park was established to protect the Amur leopard (Panthera pardus orientalis), a subspecies of leopard (P. pardus) widely considered to be the world's rarest felid, at one point having an all-time low population of possibly 30 individuals.
+As of 2023, it is estimated that between 100–200 Amur leopards live in the wild; a further 100–200 live in North American and European zoos, with many litters being raised successfully through captive breeding programs.
+The park was formed through the merger of Kedrovaya Pad Nature Reserve, Barsovy Federal Wildlife Refuge and Borisovkoye Plateau Regional Wildlife Refuge with a new territory along the border with China.

 History

-By the beginning of the 21st century the Amur leopard population was on the verge of extinction.
-As a result of poaching and fires, the vast habitat of the beast had shrunk to a narrow stripe in the southwest of Primorsky Krai.
-By then, a Kedrovaya Pad nature reserve and several breeding grounds existed here, but only expansion of the protected area and integrated management of the existing natural territories could solve the problem of conserving the rare cat.
+By the beginning of the 21st century, the Amur leopard's wild population was on the verge of extinction.
+As a result of pressures such as illegal poaching and wildfires, the once-vast habitat of the cats—which is partly shared by the equally rare Siberian tiger (Panthera tigris)—had shrunk to such a small zone in the southwest of Primorsky Krai that drastic measures were decided upon.
+Kedrovaya Pad Nature Reserve had been established since 1916, with several known leopard breeding grounds, but only expansion of the protected area and integrated management of the existing natural territories could help mitigate the loss of the subspecies.

-The Land of the Leopard National Park was founded on April 5, 2012, thanks to the efforts of ecologists and personal attention to the problem of Sergey Ivanov, the former Director of the Executive Office of the President of the Russian Federation.
-Its territory in the area of 262 th. ha has covered the most part of the rare predator’s habitat including the land of Khasansky and Nadezhdinsky Districts of Primorye, the Ussuriysky Urban District, as well as a little part of Vladivostok city.
+The Land of the Leopard National Park was then founded on April 5, 2012, thanks to the efforts of ecologists and personal attention to the problem of Sergey Ivanov, the former Director of the Executive Office of the President of the Russian Federation.
+Its territory in the area of 262 th. ha has covered the most part of the rare predator's habitat including the land of Khasansky and Nadezhdinsky Districts of Primorye, the Ussuriysky Urban District, as well as a little part of Vladivostok city.